Having Sex For The First Time? 7 Tips To Make It More Enjoyable

 First-time sex: How to make it more pleasurable

-Here are some tips that can make your first experience enjoyable.
+Here are some first time sex precautions that can make your experience safe and enjoyable.

 - Make sure you’re having sex with someone you trust.
 Doing the deed with the right person can help you feel safer and in control of the situation.